OWNER & RESIDENT A-Z

 The lock on the door to the lobby may be released electronically using the Enterphone system as follows:

-- When the telephone is answered in the Unit, and the visitor is identified, the lock on the door to the lobby may be released from the Unit by pressing 6,
+- When the telephone is answered, and the visitor is identified, the lock on the door to the lobby may be released from the Unit by pressing 6 on your phone.

 For your added safety, the front door lobby can be viewed on your television on channel 988.